acolombo11/minimap-view/README.md

 minimapView.setRecyclerView(recyclerView)
 ```

-For the library to work properly, the <mark>LayoutManager used in your RecyclerView should implement computeHorizontalScrollRange and computeVerticalScrollRange</mark>, not all of them do by default.
+For the library to work properly, the <mark>LayoutManager used in your RecyclerView should implement computeHorizontalScrollRange and computeVerticalScrollRange</mark>, not all LayoutManagers do by default.

 ## Docs